The Ross School of Business building

 We recognize that you may not wish to inform your current supervisor about your plans to pursue an MBA.
 If that is the case, you should choose an alternative recommender such as a former manager, client, or a supervisor from an extracurricular organization.
 If you do not choose your current supervisor as a recommender, you should explain the reasons for your alternate choice in the optional essay.

-Since we use the recommendation to learn about you as a working professional, recommendations from former professors do not tend to be effective.
+Since we use the recommendation to learn about you as a working professional, recommendations from former professors or work experience before your undergraduate degree are not as effective.

 This tends to be a problem with a recommender's email account spam or junk email filter settings; the emailed invitation is either blocked or automatically filtered into a junk mail folder.
 You can check the status of your recommendations, resend a recommendation request, and even update a recommender if the recommendation is not yet started via the Personal Activity page.
 You can access this under the "Apply Online" section of your online application homepage by clicking on the Review Your Submitted Application/Manage Your Recommendations link.